 9 A. The Higher Administrative Court rightly found that a construction ban pursuant to section 18a (1) LuftVG prevents the issuance of an administrative act deciding on one or several aspects of the petition beforehand (Vorbescheid) for the erection and operation of four wind turbines.

 10 1.
-However, the construction ban does not result merely from the fact that the claimant did not file any (further) legal remedies against the decision in which the Federal Supervisory Authority for Air Traffic Control affirmed the existence of an interference with ATCS facilities by the claimant’s project under section 18a (1) second sentence LuftVG.
+However, the construction ban does not result merely from the fact that the claimant did not file any (further) legal remedies against the decision in which the Federal Supervisory Authority for Air Navigation Services affirmed the existence of an interference with ATCS facilities by the claimant’s project under section 18a (1) second sentence LuftVG.
 This is because the decision could not become legally binding as it was not an administrative act.
 Its effect remains internal to the administration in accordance with the statutory framework (…); it does not aim for direct external legal effect.
 The decision is announced - only - to the competent regional aviation authority (section 18a (1) third sentence LuftVG).
 In accordance with the predecessor provision that applied until 2009, an interference with ATCS facilities was to be “notified” to this authority.
 The amendment aimed to make binding on other authorities any detection of an interference; however, the legislator discernibly did not associate with this any amendment to the decision’s legal quality vis-à-vis anyone affected by the construction ban (cf. explanatory memorandum on the draft legislation, Bundestag printed paper (BT-Drs., Bundestagsdrucksache) 16/11608 p.
 15).
-Rather, also in view of the requirements for constitutional clarity and effective legal protection, administrative procedures (here: Trägerverfahren) continue to be required, enabling the decision of the Federal Supervisory Authority for Air Traffic Control to gain external effect vis-à-vis these parties concerned.
+Rather, also in view of the requirements for constitutional clarity and effective legal protection, administrative procedures (here: Trägerverfahren) continue to be required, enabling the decision of the Federal Supervisory Authority for Air Navigation Services to gain external effect vis-à-vis these parties concerned.

 11 2.
 The examination thus necessary of the requirements for application of section 18a (1) LuftVG by the Higher Administrative Court is unobjectionable.